 The Meziere flexplate is the perfect match for our Pro Line Racing powerplant that will be receiving its boost from a pair of ProChargers.

-Don Meziere, owner of Meziere Enterprises has logged many passes at the drag strip and knows a thing or two about what racers need when it comes to driveline parts like flexplates.
+Don Meziere, partner at Meziere Enterprises has logged many passes at the drag strip and knows a thing or two about what racers need when it comes to driveline parts like flexplates.
 “There are no sharp edges on our flexplates, which eliminates stress risers in the plate.
 The converter drill patterns will mate with just about all the major high-performance converters on the market.
 The ring gear is machined with the ultra-strong ten pitch form and has the 136-tooth count, which gets the ring gear inside of the mandatory double-lined cans, required in the Pro Mod class.”

 If you’re going to be making big power like our Project BlownZ06 check out the different flexplates Meziere Enterprises offers on their website to see which will fit your application.